Release of physicians' Medicare claims data

 2. Care quality can't be assessed from the information reported.
 The set of data focuses solely on payment and utilization of services and doesn't include explicit information about the quality of care provided.

 3. The reported number of services could be misleading.
-For instance, residents and other health care professionals under a physician's supervision can file claims under his or her National Provider Identifier, and the data may not properly detail who performed the services.
+For instance, residents and other health care professionals under a physician's supervision can file claims under his or her National Provider Identifier, which may make it appear that the physician performed more services than was actually the case.
 Similarly, many surgeons will appear to have highly inflated utilization rates due to the failure to account for modifiers such as those associated with assistants at surgery and co-management.
 Services which can be split into technical and professional components may also be over-counted.
 Conversely, data for some physicians are missing or incomplete because some or all of their care was billed under their group practice's NPI or because CMS excluded services performed for 10 or fewer Medicare beneficiaries to protect patient privacy.

 4. Billed charges and payments aren't the same.
 CMS will report both the physician's billed charge and the actual amount paid, which is set by the Medicare Physician Fee Schedule.
 Payments generally are much less than the billed amount.